7 Michigan Waterfalls You MUST See NOW (2021)

 I’ve mentioned Dead River Falls in a number of my previous posts and I am mentioning it again.
-When the water is flowing and the heat is turned up, this place is hard to beat.
-Incredible scenery and multiple levels of waterfalls, Dead River is probably the best waterfall for pure enjoyment and cliff jumping.
+When the water is flowing and the heat is turned up, the Dead River Falls hike is one of Michigan’s best.
+Incredible scenery and multiple levels of waterfalls, Dead River Falls has it all.

 Chapel Falls/Chapel Beach Falls

-Canyon Falls aka the Grand Canyon of Michigan is a breathtaking destination.
+Canyon Falls aka the Grand Canyon of Michigan is an Upper Peninsula hidden gem.
 Now this has no sizable comparison to the Grand Canyon but for Michigan standards, this is an amazing gorge to visit.
-Most people skip this one because its secluded so don’t skip Canyon Gorge.
+Most people skip this one because its secluded and not as widely known as other Michigan tourist attractions.

 I know it can be hard to choose everything, so plan wisely.
 If you need anymore advice or want me too plan your trip, message me here.
 If you are interested in learning more about Michigan waterfalls, read all about more of them here